Arts Items and Instruments

-A field test is conducted in many of the states and jurisdictions slated to participate in the following year's operational assessment.
+A pilot test is conducted in many of the states and jurisdictions slated to participate in the following year's operational assessment.

 Each subject-area instrument development committee approves the selection of items to include in the following year's operational assessment.

-Each administration of the NAEP assessment requires a new design of the instruments given to students—the student booklets.
-To allow for wide content coverage with limited testing time for each student, the instrument scheme requires a three-step design process for the subject areas to be assessed:
+Each administration of the NAEP assessment requires a new configuration of the student booklets given to students and how they are distributed to schools.
+To allow for wide content coverage within the limited testing time for each student, the instrument configuration entails a three-step design process for the subject areas to be assessed:

-In the first step, the booklet block designs are created so that no student receives too many items and all receive interlocking blocks of items in a focused balanced, or partially balanced incomplete block (BIB or pBIB) design.
-The focused BIB or pBIB design allows for improved estimation within a particular subject area, and estimation continues to be optimized for groups rather than individuals.
+In the first step, the booklet block designs are created so that no student receives too many items and all receive interlocking blocks of items in a focused balanced, or partial balanced incomplete block (BIB or pBIB) design.
+The focused BIB or pBIB design allows for improved estimation within a particular subject area (relative to a non-focused BIB), and estimation continues to be optimized for groups rather than individuals.

 Second, the spiraling scheme is designed.
-Spiraling refers to interleaving booklets systematically so that when they are handed out in the specified order, any group of students will receive approximately equal proportions of different types of booklets.
+Spiraling refers to interleaving booklets systematically so that when they are handed out in the specified order, any group of students will receive approximately the target proportions of different types of booklets.

 The third aspect is the bundling design.
-NAEP test developers created and implemented an enhanced bundling design in 2003, referred to as vertical bundling.
+In 2003, NAEP test developers introduced an enhanced bundling design, referred to as vertical bundling.
 Vertical bundling has flexibility with respect to bundle length and reduces the required number of different bundles, decreasing booklet wastage, and improving balance of within-session booklet pairings.